Philly Family Neighborhood Guide: Chestnut Hill and Mt. Airy

 Weavers Way Co-op (at 559 Carpenter Lane in Mt.
 Airy, 8424 Germantown Avenue in Chestnut Hill, and various satellite locations in the neighborhood) is a member-owned cooperative grocery store that brings the community together and focuses on providing local, sustainable, and organic products.

 You can’t visit Chestnut Hill without stopping by the Market at the Fareway (8221 Germantown Avenue), which features an eclectic selection of food vendors, as well as an outdoor fire pit with brightly colored plastic thrones!
 From sushi to sandwiches, and everything in between, you’re sure to find something tasty to eat—and lots of goodies to take home for later.
-Top of the Hill (184 E. Evergreen Avenue) is another nice option for a locally sourced market and café all in one stop.
+Chestnut Grill & Sidewalk Cafe (8229 Germantown Avenue) is another local favorite for casual dining, with a large outdoor seating area.
+We hear the brunch is not to be missed!
+If it’s a date night you’re looking for then Cin Cin (7838 Germantown Avenue) is the place you want.
+This timeless restaurant is known all over the city and suburbs for their pan-Asian dishes with a French flair.
+Cin Cin feels special, and it is!

 In addition to proper meals, this area has a plethora of sweet treats.
 Bredenbeck’s Bakery and Ice Cream Parlor (8126 Germantown Avenue) and Night Kitchen Bakery (7723-25 Germantown Avenue) in Chestnut Hill, and The Frosted Fox (6511 Germantown Avenue) in Mt.
 Airy are some of the city’s best bakeries, and frequently land on “best of” lists for wedding and birthday cakes.
 Zipf’s Candies (8433 Germantown Avenue) in Chestnut Hill is also a sweet location not to be missed.